-For all badge claims, the pilot must be alone in the glider.

-004 Olleren Die dere Z.Z.1 Silver Badge The Silver badge is achieved on completing these soaring performances:
+DIAMOND DISTANCE

+DIAMOND HEIGHT

+b.

+2.2.1 Silver Badge The Silver badge is achieved on completing these soaring performances: a.
+SILVER DISTA The clive badge is delicated on completing these seaming performances.
+ANCE A straight distance flight from a start at release to a finish fix located at leas 50 km from release and at least 50 km from the fix recorded at the beginning of the take-off roll.
+Silver distance and any longer declared distance may both be claimed fo the same flight.
+The Silver distance should be flown without guidance fron another pilot.
+See SC3C-2.3. b.
+SILVER DURA ATION A duration flight of at least 5 hours. c.
+SILVER HEIGH A gain of height of at least 1000 metres.
+2.2.2 Gold Badge The Gold badge is achieved on completing these soaring performances:

 a.
-SILVER DISTANCE A straight distance flight from a start at release to a finish fix located at least 50 km from release and at least 50 km from the fix recorded at the beginning of the take-off roll.

-Silver distance and any longer declared distance may both be claimed for the same flight, see SC3C-2.2.
-The Silver distance should not be flown with guidance from another pilot.

-- b.
-SILVER DURATION A duration flight of at least 5 hours. - c.
-SILVER HEIGHT A gain of height of at least 1000 metres. - 2.2.2 Gold Badge The Gold badge is achieved on completing these soaring performances: - GOLD DISTANCE A distance flight of at least 300 kilometres as defined in 1.4.2d to 1.4.2h. - b.
-GOLD DURATION A duration flight of at least 5 hours. - c.
-GOLD HEIGHT A gain of height of at least 3000 metres.
+GOLD DISTAN A distance flight of at least 300 kilometres as defined in 1.4.2d to 1.4.2h. a.
+GOLD DISTANb.
+GOLD DURAT TION A duration flight of at least 5 hours. b.
+GOLD DURAT TION A duration flight of at least 5 hours.

+A gain of height of at least 5000 metres.